tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ### Adventurer

+#### Bitter

+A target struck by one of these barbed missiles takes a -2 penalty to all saves until the end of their next turn.

+---

 #### Energy

 This ammunition has been enchanted with one of the following types of energy: acid, cold, fire, holy, lightning, thunder.
 An attack using this ammunition deals that type of damage.